bana513/DeepLearningHomework/README.md

 The features we use are the following:
 * Raw OHLC values
-* Different averaged OHLV values in 5 minutes long interval
+* Different averaged OHLC values in 5 minutes long interval
 * Volume